DELF and DALF: All About French Language Proficiency Examinations

 Why do Indian Students Need the DELF or DALF Exams?

 France is one of the top study destinations for Indian students seeking quality higher education, with nearly 500,000 international students enrolling in French institutions annually.
-If your program is taught in the French language, then you must demonstrate proficiency in it at a certain level - this is a mandatory requirement at most universities.
+If your program is taught in the French language, then you must indicate proficiency in it at a certain level - this is a mandatory requirement at most universities.
 So, Indian students need to take DELF or DALF exam for -

 1. University admission at license, bachelor or master’s level: Most French public universities require a minimum of DELF B2 for admission to undergraduate and master's courses, especially in fields like humanities, law, social sciences and political science.
 So, DELF B2 is compulsory for studying in French higher education system unless a specific dispensation applies to your case